micycle1/PGS/README.md

 # Processing Geometry Suite

 *Processing Geometry Suite* is a software project that provides easy access to 2D geometric algorithms in the form of a [Processing](https://processing.org/) library.
+Over time it has grown to include an incredibly comprehensive range of algorithms.

 The focus of the library is on visualisation rather than providing underlying data structures.
 To this end all methods in the library are static and most of them take in and return [`PShapes`](https://processing.org/reference/PShape.html) or [`PVectors`](https://processing.org/reference/PVector.html).